 Internet, how does it work?
 No, seriously, how?
-There’s a bunch of powerful internet nodes called ISPs (Internet Service Providers).
-Devices connect to them and send requests for web pages.
-ISPs share these requests and volunteer to fulfill them using BGP (Border Gateway Protocol).
-In short, the internet works on blind trust, which is a big weakness.
-A VPN service, such as Proton VPN is meant to address this weakness by routing your device’s internet traffic.
+There are a bunch of powerful internet nodes called ISPs (Internet Service Providers).
+Devices connect to them and send requests for web pages, and ISPs share these requests and volunteer to fulfill them using BGP (Border Gateway Protocol).
+In short, the internet works on blind trust, a significant weakness.
+A VPN service like Proton VPN is meant to address this weakness by routing your device’s internet traffic.
 Does it provide any benefit?
 Read my ProtonVPN review and find out.

 Found in these Categories

 - Non-profit Organization

 - Mobile - iPhone